-As the governing authority of the parish, for reporting purposes, the Tangipahoa Parish Council (hereinafter referred to as the "Council") is the financial reporting entity for Tangipahoa Parish.
-The financial reporting entity consists of (a) primary government (parish council), (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As the governing authority of the parish, for reporting purposes, the Council is the financial reporting entity for Tangipahoa Parish.
+The financial reporting entity consists of (a) primary government (Parish Council), (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.